NBISweden/development-guidelines/README.md

 ### What programming language to use

 We don't have any *specific* guideline for what programming languages NBIS software should be written in.
 However, keep in mind that any software that you produce will need to be maintained by yourself and by your colleagues (current and future), and that we do not want to end up with unmaintainable software.

-Therefore: for a brand new project, use a major programming language that we have expertise for within NBIS.
+Therefore, for a brand new project, use a major programming language that we have expertise in within NBIS.

-At the time of writing, GitHub tells us that our "top languages" in our NBISweden repositories are
+At the time of writing, the most frequent languages are

 * Python
+* Golang
 * HTML (Javascript/Typescript)
 * Shell
 * R